Increase Decision-Making Momentum Through Data — with 5 Analyses to Try.

 Your career success depends on your ability to have a growth mindset — that is, “a belief that our basic abilities can be developed and improved through dedication and hard work,” writes Tchiki Davis ,Ph.D. for Psychology Today.
 A growth mindset, above all, means that you’re adaptable to change.

-- Your product gets better when you do more research and incorporate more feedback from your team
+- Your product gets better when you do more market research and incorporate more feedback from your team

 - As your product gets better, your revenues grow — and as your revenues grow, your company evolves too

-- As you build up your own emotional intelligence under higher stakes situations, you’re able to improve collaboration among cross-functional teams
+- As you build up your own emotional intelligence under higher stakes situations, you’re able to improve collaboration among cross-functional teams and accelerate product development

 Accomplishing these goals — and making better decisions — means being able to embrace a perspective beyond your human instincts.
 That means creating the right foundations for data-driven thinking, so that everyone is on the same page no matter where they are geographically or what functions they hold.
 Before you think about data or the types of analyses you need, you’ll want to consider the following: